MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - Compare the performance and reliability of the selected Office client across builds (for example, latest builds versus most active build in your tenant)
 - Discover advisories for the selected Office client across your tenant, regardless of how many builds and update channels you use
-- Fact-check user escalations about the performance and reliability of an Office client
+- Validate user escalations about the performance and reliability of an Office client

 ### Channel Metrics